Conference Areas

 Race and Ethnicity

-This area considers the intersection of race and/or ethnicity with popular culture.
 Suggested topics include (but are not limited to):

 Romance/Popular Romance Fiction